 The Birmingham Development Plan sets out the city's policies for sustainable development - placing sustainable neighbourhoods at the heart of the process.
-All new housing must demonstrate compliance with policy to ensure that new homes are delivered in the most sustainable way, contribute to creating a strong sense of place, meet high standards of design and environmental sustainability, are climate proof and are supported by high quality infrastructure and facilities.
+All new housing must demonstrate compliance with policy to ensure that new homes are delivered in the most sustainable way, contribute to creating a strong sense of place, meet high standards of design and environmental sustainability and are climate proof.
+We must ensure that the necessary infrastructure is in place to support housing growth in the context of creating sustainable neighbourhoods including schools, health facilities, transport, leisure and quality recreational space.
+This also supports the strategy objective of enhancing existing neighbourhoods.
 In addition, schemes must be in locations that are appropriate for housing.
 Members of the Housing Birmingham Partnership - who directly deliver new homes - will aim to ensure that all new housing meets Code for Sustainability Level 4.